lmcgrath/lmcgrath.github.com/source/_posts/2012-10-23-using-perforce-chronicle-for-application-configuration.markdown

 Click "Save".

+## The Config App

 I've borrowed heavily from Paul's [app-config HTML page](https://github.com/paul-hammant/app-config-app/blob/master/index.html), which uses [AngularJS](http://angularjs.org/) to manage the UI and interaction with the server.
+Where Paul's app-config app used the [jshon](http://kmkeen.com/jshon/) command to encode and decode JSON, Zend Framework has a utility class for encoding, decoding, and pretty-printing JSON, and Chronicle also ships with the [simplediff](https://github.com/paulgb/simplediff/) utility for performing diffs with PHP.

 The source JSON configuration is the same, albeit sorted:

 {% include_code lang:json app-config/stack_configuration.json %}